hiSh1n/hiSh1n/README.md

-### Hi there 👋, I'm Sh1n.
-Commerece student learning CS everyday!
+### Hi there 👋, I am Sh1n, Commerece student learning CS everyday!

 <!--
 **hiSh1n/hiSh1n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-- 🔭 Currently learning C & DSA.
+- ✍ Currently learning C & DSA.
+- 🤚 Open to collaborate on Projects.
 - 💬 Ask me about **CS,Commerece, Cyber Security**
 - 📫 How to reach me: *[Twitter@hish1n](https://twitter.com/hiSh1n)*
--

 <!--- soon..
 -  📑 Blogs (currently not publishing)(very soon !-_-):
 -  *[Blogger@ssuppy](http://ssuppy.blogspot.com/)*